-The Harold D. Buckingham Graduate School is housed in the Roueche Graduate Center (RGC) located at 6836 Austin Center Boulevard, Ste.
+The Roueche Graduate Center (RGC) is located at 6836 Austin Center Boulevard, Ste.
 270, Austin, TX 78731.
-The center is named in honor of Dr. John E. Roueche, president of the center.
+The center is named in honor of Dr. John E. Roueche, who serves as president of the RGC.
 Dr. Roueche is Director Emeritus of the Community College Leadership Program and Sid W. Richardson Chair Emeritus at The University of Texas at Austin.
-NAU's EdD in Community College Leadership is offered through the RGC, with cohorts located throughout the United States.
+All of NAU's graduate programs and certificates are offered through the graduate school, including NAU's EdD in Community College Leadership (CCLP) and the Doctorate in Strategic Security (DSS).